-- There are various models for voter registration, but in case an update is undertaken, or a new register is developed, it must be completed in good time so as not to impact on other parts of the process, such as candidate registration, allocation of polling places etc. - The process for registration must be inclusive, with parties and civil society able to observe, and transparent, with list posted publicly for verification.
-Documentation required for registration needs to ensure a reasonable balance between protecting the integrity of the process but not excluding parts of the population by requiring documents which - many may not have or for which there is a cost. • The rules on voter eligibility must be fair and reasonable so as to ensure universal suffrage, Increasingly electoral bodies are enabling voters to check their registration details online, which can - Final printed lists must be distributed in good time to polling places for use, or if an electronic list is used then the equipment for these must be fully tested and distributed for use. - Failure to create inclusive and comprehensive voter lists will undermine citizen rights and heavily impact on the integrity of the process.
+There are various models for voter registration, but in case an update is undertaken, or a new register is developed, it must be completed in good time so as not to impact on other parts of the process, such as candidate registration, allocation of polling places etc. The process for registration must be inclusive, with parties and civil society able to observe, and transparent, with list posted publicly for verification.
+Documentation required for registration needs to ensure a reasonable balance between protecting the integrity of the process but not excluding parts of the population by requiring documents which many may not have or for which there is a cost.
+The rules on voter eligibility must be fair and reasonable so as to ensure universal suffrage.
+Increasingly electoral bodies are enabling voters to check their registration details online, which can enhance the process.
+Final printed lists must be distributed in good time to polling places for use, or if an electronic list is used then the equipment for these must be fully tested and distributed for use.
+Failure to create inclusive and comprehensive voter lists will undermine citizen rights and heavily impact on the integrity of the process. estic ervers The presence of domestic observers can enhance transparency and confidence in the process.
+Accreditation should be provided to domestic observers in good time to enable their effective observation of all stages of the process, including voter registration, election campaign and voting/counting.
+Reasonable rights and responsibilities for observers should be determined by the electoral body, outlining the rights of observers, including access to the process.
+Responsibilities can be outlined in a code of conduct, which groups should sign and respect.
+Failure to create conditions for the participation and effective observation of the process by domestic observers will impact on the level of transparency and confidence in the election.
+International The presence of international observers can Observers enhance transparency and confidence in the process.
+In order to enable relevant international bodies to participate, an invitation is usually required, to be issued by a relevant ministry or the electoral body, as appropriate.
+The electoral body may consider creating a mechanism/officer for coordination with international groups to enhance the relationship and sharing of information.
+Reasonable rights and responsibilities for observers should be determined by the electoral body, outlining the rights of observers. including access to the process.
+Responsibilities can be outlined in a code of conduct, which groups should sign and respect.
+Failure to create conditions for the participation and effective observation of the process by international observers will impact on the level of transparency and confidence in the election.